monde/hurl/README.txt

 == LICENSE:

-rv_harness.rb and rv_harness2.rb are AFL licensed works dervived from Evan Weaver.
+rv_harness.rb are AFL licensed works derived from Evan Weaver.
 Everything else is MIT

 (The MIT License)

-Copyright (c) 2007 FIX
+Copyright (c) 2007, 2008 Mike Mondragon (mikemondragon@gmail.com)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the